watermelon1024/EEW/README.md

  ---

- A simple, powerful, free, and easily extensible earthquake early warning notification system!
+ A simple, powerful, free, and easily extensible multi-platform earthquake early warning notification system!

+ ---

 > [!IMPORTANT]
 > This project uses the API provided by [ExpTech](https://exptech.com.tw).
 Please adhere to their [Terms of Service](https://exptech.com.tw/tos).